Willyb15/Data-Science-Python/Week2/python_lecture.md

 #### Iteration and Strings

 We can cycle through all of the letters in our string (a process called **iteration**) in one of a couple of different ways.
-Let's first look at cycling through with a `while` loop, since we've worked with those last week.
+Let's first look at cycling through with a `while` loop, since we worked with those last week.

 ```python
 my_str, idx = 'hello', 0